 6) Optimization of work.

-By going to work for 10 hours a day and earning a steady paycheck, I could easily maintain Financial Samurai before and after work just like the old days.
+By going to work for eight hours a day and earning a steady paycheck, I could easily maintain Financial Samurai before and after work just like the old days.
 Maximizing the day brings me joy.

 Related: Why Blogging Is The Best Business On Earth